port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 }
 ```

-In addition to the formats introduced in [Blueprint string property formats](../port-components/blueprint.md#string-property-formats).
-Port Self-Service Actions support the following `string` formats:
+In addition to the formats introduced in [Blueprint string property formats](../port-components/blueprint.md#string-property-formats), Port Self-Service Actions also support the following `string` formats:

 | `format` | Description                            | Example values           |
 | -------- | -------------------------------------- | ------------------------ |